-If the CD/DVD drive is not drive D:, substitute the actual drive name in the above command.
-The installation program will prompt for a directory into which to install, and will then extract all the E11 files from the distribution disk.
+If the CD/DVD drive is not /dev/cdrom, substitute the actual drive name in the above command. tar will unpack the E11 files.
 The files are as follows:

-file contents

-E11.EXE executable

-E11.HLP "HELP" data file

-E11.PDF this document, readable with Adobe Acrobat

-HD. source and binaries for RT-11 HD: driver

-DO. source and binaries for RT-11 DO: driver

-KED.CMD keyscripts for using cursor keys with KED/EDT

-XHBOOT.BIN D Bit implementation of DELQA boot/diag ROM

-PDT130.PDP D Bit implementation of PDT-11/130 driver ROM

-PDT150.PDP D Bit implementation of PDT- $11/150$ driver ROM

-XX.BIN DigiBoard BIOS/FEP files
+file contents e11 executable e11.hlp "HELP" data file e11.pdf this document, readable with Adobe Acrobat hd. source and binaries for RT-11 HD: driver do. source and binaries for RT-11 DO: driver ked.cmd keyscripts for using cursor keys with KED/EDT xhboot.bin D Bit implementation of DELQA boot/diag ROM pdt130.pdp D Bit implementation of PDT-11/130 driver ROM pdt150.pdp D Bit implementation of PDT-11/150 driver ROM

-E11's home directory is also a sensible place to put disk image files (\.DSK) and the E11.INI initialization file (see below), since E11 will look there if these files aren't found in the current working directory.
+E11's home directory is also a sensible place to put disk image files (.dsk) and the e11.ini initialization file (see below), since E11 will look there if these files aren't found in the current working directory.